zhiweigu2000/Job-finding/Product.md

 Views get value from consuming relevant content and engage by reactions and comments

-### Hypothesis
+**Hypothesis**

-1. People go for easier option with is reactions
+- People go for easier option which is reactions

-2. Users with engage with more posts since reactions make it easier to engage
+- Users with engage with more posts since reactions make it easier to engage

-3. More people will be active and engaged since reactions is easier
+- More people will be active and engaged since reactions is easier

-### Metrics
+**Metrics**

 Viewers: